Nic Smal: Early life

-Smal's obsession with cartoons started at an early age when his family got a cable subscription to the M-Net channel in South Africa.
+Smal's obsession with cartoons started at an early age when his family got a subscription to the M-Net channel in South Africa.
 His cartoon heroes growing up were The Simpsons, Rescue Rangers, Animaniacs, BraveStarr and Rocko's Modern Life.
 He cites 2D animation as the visual style that he most gravitated towards as a child, a medium which continues to inspire Smal to this day.
 As a young kid Smal would try to draw and emulate the cartoons he loved by doodling in his textbooks and teaching himself how to create a flip book of moving objects.

-On an animation podcast, Smal claimed that when it came to studying animation in Africa, he only had one choice: The Animation School in Cape Town.
+On an animation podcast, Smal shared that when it came to studying animation in Africa, he only had one choice: The Animation School in Cape Town.
 He said that in the early 2000s the trend was to teach and learn CGI animation which he wasn't keen on learning.
 He chose instead to study in a graphic design program where he learned typography by hand, figure drawing and photography.
 He said that this broader education allowed him to eventually pivot back to his first love of 2D Animation.